hippie68/pkgrename/README.md

       %size%           "0.11 GiB"
       %title%          "The Witcher 3: Wild Hunt – Game of the Year Edition"
       %title_id%       "CUSA05571"
+      %true_ver%       "4.03" (**)
-      %type%           "Update" (**)
+      %type%           "Game" (***)
-      %version%        "1.00"
+      %version%        "4.03"

       (*) Backports not targeting 5.05 are detected by searching file names for the words "BP" and "Backport" (case-insensitive).
 The same principle applies to release groups and releases.

+      (**) Apps merged with patches are detected by searching PKG files for changelog information.
+If a merged patch is found, both %merged_ver% and
+      %true_ver% are the patch version.
+If no patch is found, %merged_ver% is empty and %true_ver% is %app_ver%.

-      (**) %type% is %category% mapped to "Game,Update,DLC,App,Other".
+      (***) %type% is %category% mapped to "Game,Update,DLC,App,Other".
       These 5 default strings can be changed via option "--set-type", e.g.:
         --set-type "Game,Patch %app_ver%,DLC,-,-" (no spaces before or after commas) Each string must have a value.
 To hide a category, use the value "-".